glennmckechnie/weewx-sqlbackup/README.md

    * Select a suitable *report_timing* stanza

-   * Select a suitable archive period and name (sql_period and sql_label.)
+   * [Optional] Select a suitable archive period and name (sql_period and sql_label.)

-   * Check that the defaults are correct for your setup.
+   * Check that the remaining defaults are correct for your setup.

    * In particular, check the backup directory (xxsql_bup_dir) paths.
 They will be created on the first run.

    * The default is to generate reports - sqlbackup/index.html.

-   * The templates take their style from the newskin branch of weeWX - Seasons
+   * The templates take their style from the Seasons skin.

 3 restart weewx: